Music Macro Language: Background

-The music was all proprietary (closed source).
-The 1978 release of the Programmable interval timer by Intel was significant.
-The Intel 8253 Mode 3 Square Wave generator was used for music, in the Kit computer MZ-40K (Microcomputer Doctor (マイコン博士/まいこんはかせ, Maikon Hakase)) by SHARP Corporation, made in Japan at May 1978.
-Another Micro computer BASIC MASTER MB-6880(ja) BASIC Master (ベーシックマスター, BASIC Master) used a 5Bit D/A converter music automated reference signal.
-Also important was the development of a method to generate using BASIC software.
-The machine was assembled by Hitachi and made in Japan in September 1978.
-The MZ-40K used an open architecture and program sources, was therefore a kind of open source software.
+Music in these systems was generally implemented as proprietary game software.
+The Intel 8253 programmable interval timer, released by Intel in 1978, provided one hardware approach to programmable tone generation; its Mode 3 square-wave generator was used for music in the kit computer MZ-40K (Microcomputer Doctor (マイコン博士, Maikon Hakase)) by Sharp Corporation, manufactured in Japan in May 1978.
+Another microcomputer, the Hitachi BASIC MASTER MB-6880 (ベーシックマスター, Bēshikku Masutā), used a 5-bit digital-to-analog converter for automated music reference signals, together with methods of generating music under BASIC software control.
+That machine was assembled by Hitachi and made in Japan in September 1978.
+The MZ-40K documentation included program sources for some software routines.